singerGUO/singerGUO/README.md

 -🌱 I build web applications, backend services, and infrastructure for enterprises and startups.

--🔭 I was a software Engineering in Huawei AI Productization Team and an intern in Huya Live(NASDAQ: huya)
+-🔭 I was a software Engineer in Huawei AI Productization Team and an intern in Huya Live(NASDAQ: huya)

--😄 Currently a master student in UW graduating in December 2023
+-😄 Currently a master student in UW graduating in August 2023

 <h3>✨ &nbsp;Highlights</h3>